-1) Always wear your seatbelt: Wearing a seatbelt is mandatory for pregnant women in most European countries.
-“The lap belt must be placed as far down as possible in order to restrain the woman at the pelvis and avoid putting pressure on the fetus.
-The diagonal shoulder belt must go over the abdomen, between the breasts and rest on the collarbone”, explains Javier Luzón, who heads Vehicle Safety Development at SEAT.
+1) Always wear your seatbelt.
+Wearing a seatbelt is mandatory for pregnant women in most European countries.
+'The lap belt must be placed as far down as possible in order to restrain the woman at the pelvis and avoid putting pressure on the foetus.
+The diagonal shoulder belt must go over the abdomen, between the breasts and rest on the collarbone,' explains Javier Luzón, who heads Vehicle Safety Development at SEAT.

-4) Always activate the airbag: Experts point out that it is advisable to activate both front seat airbags, when a pregnant woman is either driving or sitting in the front passenger seat.
+4) Always activate the airbag.
+Experts point out that it is advisable to activate both front seat airbags when a pregnant woman is either driving or sitting in the front passenger seat.

-7) Loose, comfortable clothing, flat shoes and relaxed driving: As in any other normal circumstance, pregnant women are advised to wear flat, comfortable shoes when driving.
+7) Loose, comfortable clothing, flat shoes and relaxed driving.
+As in any other normal circumstance, pregnant women are advised to wear flat, comfortable shoes when driving.
 It is also advisable to increase the safety distance to avoid any sudden manoeuvres and unpleasant surprises.

-9) When should I stop driving?: There is no explicit prohibition in the case of a healthy pregnancy.
-According to Dr. Sostoa, pregnant women must exercise “common sense” and stop driving when they no longer feel comfortable behind the wheel.
+9) When should I stop driving?
+There is no explicit prohibition in the case of a healthy pregnancy.
+According to Dr. Sostoa, pregnant women must exercise 'common sense' and stop driving when they no longer feel comfortable behind the wheel.
 For this reason, women often stop driving during the last month of their pregnancy.